+Government Code Sections 11346.2(b)(2) and 11346.3(b)(1)

+Pursuant to Government Code Section 11346.2(b)(5)(B)(ii) adoption of the model codes is exempt from identification of the estimated cost of compliance, the estimated potential benefits, and the related assumptions used to determine the estimates in the Initial Statement of Reasons.

-Government Code Sections 11346.3(b)(1) and 11346.5(a)(10) Division of the State Architect has assessed whether or not and to what extent this proposal will affect the following:
+DSA-SS has assessed whether and to what extent this proposal will affect the following:

 - A. The creation or elimination of jobs within the State of California.

-These regulations will not affect the creation or elimination of jobs within the State of California - B. The creation of new businesses or the elimination of existing businesses within the State of California. - These regulations will not affect the creation or elimination of existing businesses within the State of California. - C. The expansion of businesses currently doing business within the State of California. - These regulations will not affect the expansion of businesses currently doing business with the State of California - D. The benefits of the regulation to the health and welfare of California residents, worker safety, and the state's environment. - These regulations will bring California into compliance with the most recent edition of the national model code (i.e. the 2021 UMC, developed by the International Association of Mechanical and Mechanical Officials), thereby benefiting the welfare of residents, worker safety, and the state's environment
+These regulations will not affect the creation or elimination of jobs within the State of California - B. The creation of new businesses or the elimination of existing businesses within the State of California.

+These regulations will not affect the creation or elimination of existing businesses within the State of California.

+C. The expansion of businesses currently doing business within the State of California.

+These regulations will not affect the expansion of businesses currently doing business with the State of California

+D. The benefits of the regulation to the health and welfare of California residents, worker safety, and the state's environment.

+These regulations will bring California into compliance with the most recent edition of the national model code (i.e. the 2024 UMC, developed by the International Association of Mechanical and Mechanical Officials), thereby benefiting the welfare of residents, worker safety, and the state's environment.